pwncollege/linux-luminarium/permissions/chmod-flag/DESCRIPTION.md

 ```

 The group had access!
-That is why `chgrp`ing the group enabled you to read the file.
+That is why `chgrp`ing the file enabled you to read the file.

 Anyways!
 Like ownership, file permissions can also be changed.